CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-04-Test.md

 Your Network Programmability Ninja training has reached the point where it is time to put your Ninja tools and skills to the test.
-It is our intention to show you how to put the tools we've introduced to you and the skills you honed with those tools to wrap up this lab with an example use case.
+It is our intention to show you how to put the tools we've introduced to you and the skills you honed with those tools to wrap up this lab with a few example use cases.

+In this lab, we highlight the following:

+* Troubleshoot High CPU with Network Programmability
+* Script a Switch Port Tracker
+* Script a Network Programmability Assistant for Cisco Webex Teams

 If you are up to the test, then continue on!